-Daycare is a service business and a service should offer solutions to a current and/or recurring need, besides earning you money.
-That being said, there are basics to setting up a daycare and these basics if you get them right, they will determine the success or failure of your daycare.
-What might make a difference is your much-needed patience, tactical and analytical ability to overcome the inherent challenges of operating a daycare.
+Daycare is a service business, and service should offer solutions to a current and/or recurring need besides earning you money.
+That being said, there are basics to setting up a daycare, and these basics, if you get them right, will determine the success or failure of your daycare.
+What might make a difference is your much-needed patience and tactical and analytical ability to overcome the inherent challenges of operating a daycare.

 If you called Find A Daycare now and said you want to set up a daycare, we are likely to talk about the following;